Healthy Communities

 Renewal Information

-Renewal notices are electronically sent annually in April.
+Renewal notices are sent electronically starting in mid-April.
+The renewal portal opens May 1.
 All licenses shall be renewed annually by July 15, to avoid delinquent renewal fees.
 Please remember all licenses expire on June 30th of each year.

 Mailed Renewals